BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page3.md

 let targ = Quaternion.FromEulerAngles(0, angle, 0);
 this.mesh.rotationQuaternion = Quaternion.Slerp(this.mesh.rotationQuaternion, targ, 10 * this._deltaTime);
 ```
 Here we are calculating the angle to move the player to based off of the camera's current angle.
-Then we are slerping to that new target angle by a value of 10 * this.*_deltaTime* so that we have a smooth transition as we rotate.
+Then we are slerping to that new target angle by a value of 10 x *this._deltaTime* so that we have a smooth transition as we rotate.
+- [this._deltaTime](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/characterController.ts#L159) is the amount of time in between frames (ms), so we divide by 1000 to get seconds.

+At this point, if we run the project, we should be able to move around & see our player rotate directions!

 ### Raycasts
 **Raycast**